Atlantica Sustainable Infrastructure PLC: High-Yield Utility Stock With Growing Payouts

 Atlantica is a leading international infrastructure company that owns, manages, and invests in renewable energy assets, storage, efficient natural gas and heat transmission infrastructure, and water infrastructure.
 (Source: “Company Overview,” Atlantica Sustainable Infrastructure PLC, last accessed November 12, 2021.)

-The company has about 36 assets with 2,022 megawatts (MW) of aggregate renewable energy installed generation capacity (of which approximately 71% is solar), 343 MW of efficient natural gas-fired power generation capacity, 55 thermal megawatts (MWt) of district heating capacity, 1,166 miles of transmission lines, and 17.5 million standard cubic feet (Mft3) per day of water desalination capacity.
+The company has about 36 assets with 2,022 megawatts (MW) of aggregate renewable energy installed generation capacity (of which approximately 71% is solar), 343 MW of efficient natural gas-fired power generation capacity, 55 thermal MW of district heating capacity, 1,166 miles of transmission lines, and 17.5 million cubic feet per day of water desalination capacity.

 Atlantica Sustainable Infrastructure PLC owns facilities in North America, including the U.S., Canada, and Mexico; South America, including Peru, Chile, and Uruguay; Europe, including Spain and Italy; the Middle East, including Algeria; and Africa, including South Africa.
 While these are its core geographies, the company is always looking to invest in new assets.

-Case in point, in December 2020, Atlantica reached an agreement with a subsidiary of Algonquin Power & Utilities Corp (NYSE:AQN) to purchase a 20-MW solar plant with a 15-year purchase power agreement in Colombia.
+Case in point, in December 2020, Atlantica reached an agreement with a subsidiary of Algonquin Power & Utilities Corp (NYSE:AQN) to acquire a 20-MW solar plant with a 15-year power purchase agreement in Colombia.
 Algonquin Power owns a 44.2% stake in Atlantica’s capital stock.
 (Source: “Atlantica Announces an Agreement With Algonquin to Acquire a 20 MW Solar Asset in Colombia,” GlobeNewswire, December 14, 2020.)

 Additionally, Algonquin Power and Atlantica agreed to potentially co-invest in additional solar plants in Colombia with a combined capacity of approximately 30 MW to be solely developed and built by AAGES, which is Algonquin Power’s international joint venture.